I grew up in New York, Central America, Europe and the Middle East. I’m a film and theather producer, a technologist, a musician, and a writer.

 My parents are scientists—my dad a Princeton physicist and technologist, and my mom a Columbia biochemist.
 I was raised bilingually in Spanish (my dad’s family lived in Mexico for a few generations, and we lived in Guatemala).
 We lived abroad and we travelled, but we were teaching English and digging with archaeologists; we weren’t on Caribbean cruises or jet-setting.
 There may have been a tarnished silver spoon in the drawer somewhere, but with eight kids in the family, no one of us could hold it for long.
 It was an idilic upbringing for producing inquisitive, globally-minded, pragmatic generalists; and that’s what we became.

 As an adult I lived in Los Angeles for about a decade.
-I live, now, in the beautiful Arizona desert with my lovely wife (a UCLA PolySci grad who I met on stage doing Fiddler on the Roof) and the world’s three most beautiful children: Baruch, Adi, and Ora.
+I live, now, in the beautiful Arizona desert with my formidable wife (an actor with a UCLA PolySci degree who I met on stage doing Fiddler on the Roof) and the world’s three most delightful children: Baruch, Adi, and Ora.